madoodia/madAPI/README.md

 # madAPI
-My C++ libraries, I'm using during Software Development, Plus I can learn API Design with it
+My C++ libraries, I'm using during Software Development Plus I can learn API Design with it